 - 6. Select the port or ports to for which PoE must be disabled. - 7.
-Click the Enable PoE button so that it turns gray. - 8.
-Click the Save button.
+Turn off the Enable PoE toggle so that it displays gray and is positioned to the left. - 8.
+Click the Apply button.

 Your settings are saved.
 The window closes.
 The Power over Ethernet (PoE) page displays again.